 How to prune a rhododendron?

-The future buds are located right at the base of the flower spikes.
-Wait until they appear (they have a characteristic pointed shape) to spare them when pruning spent flowers.
+The future buds are located right next to the floral spikes.
+Wait until they appear (they have a characteristic pointed shape) to spare them when pruning faded flowers.

-Gently take hold of the entire spent flower spike, twisting it to one side just above the buds to avoid damaging them.
-Use snips or fine secateurs if you're worried about harming the buds, cutting right at the base of the four to five already formed and clearly visible buds.
+Gently take the entire completely faded flower spike in hand, twisting it to one side, just above the buds to avoid damaging them.
+Use harvesting scissors or fine secateurs if you're afraid of injuring the buds, cutting right next to the four to five already formed and clearly visible buds.

 pruning pinching rhododendron flowers

 The pruning operation is kept to a minimum for branches and the overall structure.
-Only prune dead wood, which may have formed over the years, as well as obstructive branches on a pathway for example.
+Only prune dead wood, which may have formed over the years, as well as troublesome branches obstructing a pathway for example.
 This is just a very light refresh of young branches, without cutting old wood which would struggle to regrow, to maintain a balanced and airy habit.

-You can also, if you wish to maintain a very rounded shape, cut juvenile shoots at the top, always taking care to identify buds and pruning with secateurs just above them.
+You can also, if you wish to maintain a very round shape, cut juvenile shoots at the top, always taking care to identify buds and pruning with secateurs just above them.

 My advice: with rhododendrons, carefully choose a species and variety by always assessing its mature size.
 As mentioned earlier, rhododendrons grow slowly and it's interesting to preserve their habit and sublime appearance by not pruning them.